 As the majority of students will be learning remotely, Student Housing will not be open in a usual capacity.
 Currently, the Chalet Apartments are the only residence community that will be available for students in exceptional circumstances (those unable to travel) and for those required to be on campus due to program requirements.

-Any student who is required to be on campus for this fall will be required to submit a separate application specific to the Fall 2020 semester.
+Any student who is required to be on campus for this current will be required to submit a separate application specific to the Spring 2021 semester.
 Information regarding this new application will be shared once it is available.